-Unfortunately, there are several drawbacks associated with the two articulatory observational methods described above.
+There are some drawbacks associated with the two articulatory observational methods described above.
 The clear drawback of EPG is that it is very costly, as a custom-made artificial palate needs to be constructed for each participant.
 In addition, EPG does not yield information about the tongue position when it is not touching the palate.
 While ultrasound tongue imaging does provide this information, it is not always complete as interposed sublingual air pockets are introduced when the tongue is raised or extended, and shadowing from the mandible and hyoid bones may cause the tongue tip and the tongue root to become invisible (Tabain, 2013).
 Furthermore, analysis of resulting tongue shapes can be impressionistic, as tracking a single flesh point on the tongue is not possible (Lawson et al., 2011; but see Davidson, 2006).
 Moreover, unless otherwise corrected (cf. Whalen et al. 2005), the imaged tongue shape is relative to the position of the probe and jaw, not to palatal hard structure, and thus evaluation of tongue height across vowels is problematic.

-Electromagnetic articulography (EMA; Hoole and Nguyen, 1999; Perkell et al., 1992; Schönle et al., 1987) is a tracking approach which avoids many of these problems.
+Electromagnetic articulography (EMA; Hoole and Nguyen, 1999; Perkell et al., 1992; Schönle et al., 1987) is a tracking approach and therefore distinct from the two methods above.
 An EMA device tracks as a function of time small sensors attached with dental adhesive to various flesh points within a speaker’s vocal tract (e.g., tongue, lips, maxilla, jaw).
 Radio-frequency transmitters induce voltages in the sensor coils positioned within the field of the device, and sensor position and orientation are subsequently reconstructed by comparing these voltages to known reference values.
+As a point-tracking technique, it is well suited for quantitative analysis.
+Of course, EMA has drawbacks as well.
+The first is that the tongue movement is tracked only partly, as it measures the position of the sensors only (normally two to five sensors are used; in this study we use three) attached to the tongue.
+Generally, these sensors are only placed on the first few centimeters of the tongue, to prevent triggering the gag reflex of the speaker.
+Furthermore, tongue sensor placement introduces variability, as the relative placement of each sensor will not be the same for each speaker.
+In sum, all approaches have their own advantages and disadvantages.
+In this study, we opted to use EMA in order to track the position of several sensors attached to the tongue over time.

-As a point-tracking technique, it is excellently suited for quantitative analysis.
-Of course, a clear drawback of the EMA approach is that the tongue cannot be tracked completely.to prevent triggering the gag reflex of the speaker.
-Until recently, EMA studies have been conducted with a relatively small number of speakers (e.g., Recasens and Espinosa, 2009: 3 speakers).
+Until recently, EMA studies have been conducted with a relatively small number of speakers (e.g., Recasens and Espinosa, 2009: three speakers).
 Because there is much speaker-related variation in articulatory trajectories (Yunusova et al., 2012), it is fortunate that including a larger number of participants is becoming increasingly common (e.g., Yunusova et al., 2012: 19 speakers; Koos et al., 2013: 25 speakers).
-In our study, we continue this development by including a total of 40 speakers.
+In our study, we continue this development by including 34 speakers.
 To our knowledge, this is the largest sample size used in an articulography study to date.